sellorm/flookup/README.md

 Usage
 -----
-It's very simple to use, simply run, './flookup <IP Address>', eg.;
+It's very simple to use, simply run, './flookup ip_address', eg.;
 ```
 ./flookup 10.0.0.1
 ```
-or, to lookup the IP address associated with a hostname, './flookup <hostname>', eg.;
+or, to lookup the IP address associated with a hostname, './flookup hostname', eg.;
 ```
 ./flookup example.com
 ```